Coincheck: 2018 hacking incident

 In January 2018, Coincheck was hacked and approximately 500 million NEM tokens ($530 million) were stolen.
-The currency was transferred through a total of nineteen accounts, one of which was found to have no connection with the hacker.
+The currency was transferred through a total of nineteen accounts, one of which was found to have no connection to the hacker.

-The hack led two of Japan's crypto-currency trade groups to merge into a new self-regulatory organization.
-The Financial Services Agency took administrative action by ordering Coincheck to improve its security practices, but did not order the exchange to shut down out of a concern for the protection of its users.
-Coincheck initially announced that it may not be able to compensate all users affected by the hack, but then announced that it would repay all 260,000 users affected in Japanese yen using its own capital.
-As of February 2021, the Tokyo Public Prosecutors Office has charged 31 individuals for their involvement in transactions of stolen NEM tokens.
-In total, these individuals converted around 18.8 billion yen of stolen coins into other cryptocurrencies.
+The hack led two of Japan's cryptocurrency trade groups to merge into a new self-regulatory organization.
+The Financial Services Agency took administrative action by ordering Coincheck to improve its security practices, but did not order the exchange to shut down, citing concern for the protection of its users.
+Coincheck initially announced that it might not be able to compensate all users affected by the hack, but later stated that it would repay all 260,000 affected users in Japanese yen using its own capital.
+As of February 2021, the Tokyo Public Prosecutors Office had charged 31 individuals for their involvement in transactions involving stolen NEM tokens.
+In total, these individuals converted around 18.8 billion yen worth of stolen coins into other cryptocurrencies.

-After the hack, Coincheck suspended trading temporarily and reimbursed its customers for their losses.
-The company also implemented new security measures, including enhanced KYC (know your customer) procedures, a review of its management system, and the strengthening of its internal control framework.
+After the hack, Coincheck temporarily suspended trading and reimbursed its customers for their losses.
+The company also implemented new security measures, including enhanced KYC (know your customer) procedures, a review of its management system, and strengthened internal controls.